 We derive a substantial portion of our revenue pursuant to agreements with strategic operating partners operating under our various brands.
 Under these agreements, each individual strategic operating partner is responsible for some or all of the collection of amounts due from customers being serviced by such strategic operating partner.
 Certain of our strategic operating partners are required to maintain a security deposit with us to be used to fund those customer accounts ultimately not collected by us.
 We charge each of the strategic operating partners for any accounts receivable aged beyond 90 days.
 If the strategic operating partner's deposit with us has been depleted, an amount will be owed to us by our strategic operating partner.
-Based on legacy contracts assumed upon acquisition, some strategic operating partner agreements provide that we may withhold all or a portion of future commissions payable to the strategic operating partner in satisfaction of any deficit.
-As of June 30, 2020, approximately \$0.9 million was owed to us by our strategic operating partners cease operations or are otherwise unable to replenish these deficit accounts, we would be at risk of loss for any such amount.
+Based on legacy contracts assumed upon acquisition, some strategic operating partners are not required to maintain a security deposit, however, they are still responsible for deficits and their strategic operating partner agreements provide that we may withhold all or a portion of future commissions payable to the strategic operating partner in satisfaction of any deficit.
+As of June 30, 2021, approximately \$1.0 million was owed to us by our strategic operating partners.
+To the extent any of these strategic operating partners cease operations or are otherwise unable to replenish these deficit accounts, we would be at risk of loss for any such amount.
 We include such amounts in the allowance for doubtful accounts when it is probable the amounts owed will not be collected.